mateusz-baluch-xtb/R2dbcPostgresFailoverPoolExample/README.md

 two instances of `exceptionRef` (one from `connect(TargetServerType)` and the second one from `attemptConnection(TargetServerType)`).
 So when we are using target type `PREFER_SECONDARY` and the first `attemptConnection` is not successful, the `exceptionRef` is filled with that particular exception.
-Then in `connect(TargetServerType)` method, we store the same exception in their `exceptionRef`.
+Then in `connect(TargetServerType)` method, we store the same exception in its `exceptionRef`.
 First connection is always successful (connected to primary instance), because `exceptionRef` in the `connect` method is empty.
-All subsequent connections are failing, because the `attemtConnection` method is returning the same exception, and then in the `connect` method we are trying to do:
+All subsequent connections are failing, because the `attemtConnection` method is returning the same exception, and then in the `connect` method there is line:
 ```java
 exceptionRef.get().addSuppressed(e);
 ```
-and this is causing `java.lang.IllegalArgumentException: Self-suppression not permitted` exception to be thrown.
+This is causing the `java.lang.IllegalArgumentException: Self-suppression not permitted` exception to be thrown, because `e` is the same exception as stored in a `exceptionRef` variable.

 ## Solution